-1. Zero Downtime
+1. Zero downtime

 VPA: VPA adjusts resource requests for pods, but it typically requires restarting the pods to apply the new configurations.
 This can lead to downtime, particularly for single-replica workloads, impacting the application’s availability.